armourcraft/Crossbar/README.md

 The BOM is currently under development and will be released here once finished.

 ## User Mods
-There are several user mod STLs in the [Mods](https://github.com/armourcraft/Teensy/tree/main/Mods) directory.
+Once the community around this printer grows, I'm sure there will be several users modding it.
+Those user mods will be located in the [Mods](https://github.com/armourcraft/Teensy/tree/main/Mods) directory.

 ## Contributers
 If you would like to contribute to the development of this project, please let me know.
 I'm no perfessional engineer, so I could use all the help I can get.

 ## License & Copywrite
 The above information is provided under GNU GPLv3.
 More information can be found in the License file.
 Copywrite © 2021 Corey Blake, Armour Craft LLC